rabyj/EpiClass/README.md

 ## Tests

-All tests are expected to pass on tagged releases (under Python 3.8), provided all requirements are installed.
+All tests are expected to pass on tagged releases since v0.3.0, provided all requirements are installed.

 Exceptions: